-Use the following links to view the current Contaminated Sites Regulation (CSR) under the EMA.
-These links might not always be up-to-date, so be sure to check below to view recent amendments.
+Use the following link to view the current Contaminated Sites Regulation (CSR) under the EMA.
+Be sure to check below to view recent amendments.

 Soil Relocation Amendments

 Following consultation on a 2014 discussion paper and a 2016 intentions paper (see Requests for Comments page), the B.C. government is proposing changes to the current soil relocation process.
 These changes will help by streamlining the legal regime, making the process more clear and transparent, and improving our ability to carry out compliance verification and enforcement.
 The final policy direction paper for Soil Relocation outlines the proposed amendments to the soil relocation provisions in the Environmental Management Act and the Contaminated Sites Regulation.
-Webinars are planned for early 2019 to discuss the changes.
+Register for the upcoming webinars to discuss the changes (see side panel).